-c.
+- c.
 Between the ends of two beacon control slashes.

-- Note 1: Mandatory traffic advisories and safety alerts must be issued when this procedure is used. - Note 2: This procedure must not be used when utilizing mosaic radar systems or multi-sensor mode.
+Note 1: Mandatory traffic advisories and safety alerts must be issued when this procedure is used. - Note 2: This procedure must not be used when utilizing mosaic radar systems or multi-sensor mode.

-TARGET SYMBOL- A computer-generated indication shown on a radar display resulting from a primary radar return or a radar beacon reply.
+TARGET SYMBOL- (See TARGET.)
+(See ICAO term TARGET.)
 TARMAC DELAY- The holding of an aircraft on the ground either before departure or after landing with no opportunity for its passengers to deplane.